 - LG G6 – The LG G6 can easily line up with Google’s model.
 Excellent contrast, defined colors, and attention to detail are the main advantages of HDR on this phone.

-- Samsung Galaxy S8 – In the eternal battle Samsung vs. Apple, we have to say that, in terms of HDR, Samsung is leading.
+- Samsung Galaxy S8 – In the eternal battle of Samsung vs. Apple, we have to say that, in terms of HDR, Samsung is leading.
 The exposition is perfect, and the vibrant colors will surely catch your eye.